 Christopher Fono is a graduate student pursuing an MBA in Financial Planning at California Lutheran University.
 In May 2018, Fono graduated from California Lutheran University with a degree in Criminology and Criminal Justice.

-Rosie Baker is an undergraduate student at California Lutheran University studying Communication with an emphasis in PR and Advertising.
-She is also minoring in Creative Writing.
-She is currently writing a book, Windows and Mirrors, which is due to be published this summer with New Degree Press.
+Rosie Baker is an undergraduate student at California Lutheran University, graduating in May 2021.
+She is studying Communication with an emphasis in PR and Advertising and has a minor in Creative Writing.
+In July 2020 she published her first book, Mirrors & Windows: Unlocking a New Framework to Envision Your Success, with New Degree Press.